varnish/api-gateway-benchmarks/README.md

 | Request path   |      /test01 |
 | Headers        |       *none* |

+The gateway should accept the requests and proxy them to ``http://webserver:8888/test01``.
+The webserver should accept the requests and reply with ``200 OK``.

 **Test 02: Key based authentication and authorization**

 Authenticate, authorize and proxy consumer requests through the gateway to the upstream webserver.

+The requests should be sent from the consumer according to the following specifications.

 | Property       |        Value |
 |----------------|--------------|